INFOBefore you can integrate the widget, you must have worked with MX to enable your access to our PFM product.

 - If integrating the Mini Finstrong Widget, you must create listeners for all the Mini Finstrong Widget’s events.

-In the iframe's src, you'll need to request a widget URL by specifying the widget_type, using the Platform API or the SSO API.
+Request a widget URL by specifying thewidget_type, using the Platform API or the SSO API.

 For a list of acceptable values, see: